zammad/zammad-user-documentation/basics/ticket-basics.rst

    :width: 70%
    :align: center

-To add a tag, click the **Add tag** button.
+To add a tag, click the **Add Tag** button.
 Depending on your Zammad's configuration, you can create new tags by simply type and confirm them with :kbd:`enter` or :kbd:`tab`.
 In any case, you can choose from already available tags.
 Start typing and you see a list with matching suggestions.
 To remove it,